goatreview/GoatUtilities/README.md

-# Merlin - File Management Utility
+# Merlin File Manager

-Merlin is a versatile command-line utility for managing and manipulating files.
-It provides functionality to merge multiple files into a single file and extract files from a merged file back into separate files.
+Merlin is a powerful utility for merging and extracting files, designed to simplify file management tasks in software development projects.

 ## Features

 - Merge multiple files into a single file
-- Extract files from a merged file
+- Extract content from a merged file into separate files
-- Include/exclude files based on patterns
+- Use GitIgnore-style patterns to include or exclude files
-- Register/unregister the application in the system PATH
+- Register the application in the system PATH for easy access
-- Customizable file encoding support

 ## Installation

 1. Download the latest release from the [releases page](https://github.com/yourusername/merlin/releases).
-2. Extract the zip file to a directory of your choice.
+2. Extract the downloaded archive to a directory of your choice.
 3. (Optional) Run `merlin register` to add the application to your system PATH.

 ## Usage

-Merlin supports the following commands:

-### Merge Files
+### Merging Files

+To merge files, use the `merge` command:

 ```
 merlin merge -s <source_directory> -o <output_file> [-p <patterns>] [-e <encoding>]